FuseByExample/mobile-rest-in-action/readme.md

 The project will be developed in 2 parts:

-* The first part will explain how to setup the project using the `openshift.feedhenry.com` cloud portal and run it locally on your machine while
+* The first part will explain how to setup the project using the `openshift.feedhenry.com` cloud portal and run it locally on your machine
 * The second part will use the code part of this github repository to call the backend REST services designed for the JBoss Fuse Blog application developed [here](https://github.com/FuseByExample/rest-dsl-in-action).